 2. Air Conditioner Problems

 Those who spend most of their days at work may find all of this information worrying.
-They may not be in the house to switch off the AC when they need to.
-One solution is to turn the system off before they head out.
+They may not be in the house to switch off the air conditioner when they need to.
+One solution is to turn the cooling system off before they head out.
 Another is to install a smart thermostat that can connect to the Internet.
 This lets users switch off remotely from their phones.
 Once you have taken care of that, you can focus on your work while waiting for the storm to pass.

 How to Stay Cool During A Thunderstorm

 Those who have gotten used to a cold room might find it difficult to switch off.
 The discomfort can distract them from their tasks or prevent them from sleeping.
 It is important to remember that this is only temporary.
 Thunderstorms typically last for 30 minutes so it won’t be a long wait.
 In the meantime, outside temperatures will drop as the storm approaches.

 Open the windows if possible to let the breeze in.
 If you have power, fans are also reliable substitutes for the air conditioner.
 They can increase airflow and provide evaporative cooling.
 They are more robust and relatively cheap to replace if damaged.
 However, they can only cool what is right in front of them so correct positioning is vital.

 Running the Air Conditioner During Heavy Rain